bibliocoll/ezmenu/README.md

 You can find our Regular Expression that tries to identify a _Stanza_ [here](backend/grabrena.py#L177).

-> __Aside__: For various reasons, the jQuery library claims two identifiers in the JavaScript global/window namespace for itself (`jQuery` and `$`), even when loaded as a module.
-The way jQuery implements `.noConflict(true)`, the mechanism by which it releases these identifiers again, creates a minimal timeframe during which the global identifiers will point to our injected version, no matter what we do.
-Due to the parallelism inherent in Browser script execution, this can lead to our injection non-deterministically breaking sites: _while our version of jQuery temporarily holds the global identifiers_, code from the site may attempt to use certain aspects of their own version of jQuery via the global identifiers (ie: old API calls, plugins) that are not present in our version, or even worse, register plugins, which will then be inaccessible once we've handed the identifiers back via `.noConflict(true)`.

 ## Backend

 To populate the menu with links, JSON files need to be placed in the `loggedin/` directory of the EZProxy web server.
 The names are required to be `setlist.json` for the definitions of the first level of the menu, and an alphanumeric `id` of each submenu plus `.json` for the definitions of each submenu.
-Please see Data Types below for details and the `demo/` folder for examples.
+Please see Data Types below for details and the `demo/loggedin/` folder for examples.

-This is probably the part where you will have to put in the most work yourself, unless you are a library of a Max Planck institute and you have configured resource collections on the [ReNa] VuFind installation ("predefined sets" in Aleph parlance).
+This is probably the part where you will have to put in the most work yourself, unless you are a library of a Max Planck institute and you have configured resource collections on the [ReNa] VuFind installation ("predefined sets").
 If you are one of the lucky few that fit the description, `backend/grabrena.py` can get all "folders"/collections you have configured on ReNa and create the required JSON files from these.

 The reasoning behind using ReNa data for the menu structure is based on the fact that the EZproxy configuration "thinks" in webservers, while users are more likely to think in journal collections, databases or search engines, which usually are not quite congruent with each other (some websites hold spades of journal collections).
 A menu based on the EZproxy _Stanzas_ would be accurate, but less user-friendly.
 ReNa also sports descriptions and indexing fields we can use.